maltsevilya/speedster/README.md

 - **Spawn Rate**: Obstacles appear more frequently (interval decreases from 1500ms to 600ms minimum)

 **Challenge yourself**: Can you reach Level 10? 🏆

+**Note**: Your car's acceleration/braking affects your ability to dodge obstacles, but NOT the difficulty progression.
+This ensures a fair and consistent experience on all devices!

 ## Installation & Setup 🚀